|Previous College:||Bucknell '00|

-Bryan Schiding is in his first year as the head men's track and field and cross country coach at Missouri Soutehrn after serving four years as an assistant coach at Missouri Southern working with the men’s sprinters and both the men and women’s jumpers, but now has oversight of the entire program.
+Bryan Schiding is in his first year as the head men's track and field and cross country coach at Missouri Soutehrn after serving four years as an assistant coach for the Lions.
+He worked primarily with the men’s sprinters and both the men and women’s jumpers, but now has oversight of the entire program.

-In three years at Southern, his athletes have combined for nine individual and two relay All-American honors.
+In four years at Southern, his athletes have combined for 13 individual and two relay All-American honors.
 In total, the Southern track and field athletes have accounted for 110 individual NCAA qualifying marks (71 men, 39 women) during his tenure.
 In 2012, the Southern sprinters and long/triple jumpers virtually rewrote the indoor and outdoor top-10 lists.
-Freshman sprinter Jeffrey Fraley, was the indoor and outdoor MIAA champion in the 200m, and was ranked top three nationally in the 60m, 100m, and 200m dashes.
+Freshman sprinter Jeff Fraley, was the indoor and outdoor MIAA champion in the 200m, and was ranked top three nationally in the 60m, 100m, and 200m dashes.
 In addition, Fraley was a two-time All-American 200m sprinter last year.
 Freshman jumper Darion Boure broke the outdoor triple jump record by nearly a foot, and was also an outdoor All-American.
-All said athletes which he worked with combined for 62 NCAA qualifying marks and have set ten school records within three years.

 One of Schiding’s more decorated athletes is Tyrone Smith.
 Smith, a professional long jumper, currently owns the Bermuda national record.
 He most recently finished 12th at the London Olympic games, and had previously finished 15th at the 2008 Beijing Olympic Games.
 Smith currently has a personal best jump of 27’ 0”.
 His collegiate career included two national runner-up finishes and a fourth place showing in the event at the 2006 NCAA Division II Indoor Championships.